CoderDojoSV/beginner-python/Day-3/README.md

 That's it!
 Test it out and see how many times can your program flip a coin a second.

+Extra:  See if you can count how many coin flips it takes before you get 10 heads in a row.

 ##Simulating Dice Rolls

 Grab the starter file [dice rolls.py](dice rolls.py) and copy it into a new Python window.